-Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with Х All relevant legal requirements in the country including the Law financial, social and environmental laws and regulations have been; and will continue to be complied with Access and Equity Х By its nature and design, the project is intended to promote access to natural and other resources; and equity.
-Marginalized and Vulnerable Groups Х The project addresses vulnerability and hence consultation and beneficiary selection will consider gender, disability, people living with chronic illnesses as well as youth representation.
+Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law Х All relevant legal requirements in the country including financial, social and environmental laws and regulations including local bye-laws have been; and will continue to be complied with.
+There is usual risk associated with weak enforcement of stated regulations.
+These statutes include the Environmental Management Act, the Gender Policy and the National Climate Change Strategy.
+To comply with these there is a need for greater outreach awareness and enforcement modalities.
+Access and Equity X The programme components promote equality and access by all participants.
+There is however, a risk of the programme having an elite bias or any other obstacles for equity.
+However, By its the programme nature and design, the project is intended to promote equal access to natural and other resources; and equity.
+Marginalized and Vulnerable Groups X The risk associated with exclusion of the most vulnerable in the communities can be overcome through some of the objectives project addressing vulnerability withand hence consultation and beneficiary selection will considering gender, disability, people living with chronic illnesses as well as youth representation.
+The national gender policy is clear on issues of addressing gender inequalities.
+The Department of Social Welfare as well as local authorities and some CBOs have registers of the vulnerable and marginalized households and these among other instruments, will be used to target project beneficiaries .